Dave-team/Knowledge-base/Mental Models.md

 Belief bias - If a conclusion supports your existing beliefs, you'll rationalize anything that supports it.

 Self-serving bias - You believe your failures are due to external factors, yet you're responsible for your successes.
+Also being overly positive view of our abilities and future.

 Negativity bias - You allow negative things to disproportionately influence your thinking.

-Optimism bias - You overestimate the likelihood of positive outcomes
+Optimism bias - You overestimate the likelihood of positive outcomes.
+“Man suffers much because he seeks too much, is foolishly ambitious and grotesquely overestimates his capacities” We see ourselves as unique and special.
+We overestimate the degree of control we have over events and underestimate chance.

 Pessimism bias - You overestimate the likelihood of negative outcomes.